General Education Assessment

 - Select an assignment

 - Schedule pick up and return of student work products

 - Provide feedback

-Once the course sections have been selected for participation for the semester, an introductory meeting with participating faculty and the General Education Assessment office staff will be scheduled based on the availability of the participating professors.
-The meeting will provide the participating faculty opportunity to meet the General Education assessment staff, hear more about the General Education assessment process and rubrics that will be used, and to ask questions and discuss the process with the General Education assessment staff. back to top
+Once the course sections have been selected for participation for the semester, an introductory meeting with each participating faculty member and the General Education Assessment office staff will be scheduled.
+The meeting will provide the participating faculty member the opportunity to meet the General Education assessment staff, hear more about the General Education assessment process and rubrics that will be used, and to ask questions and discuss the process with the General Education assessment staff. back to top

 Before the beginning of the semester, participating faculty should add the Statement for Students to the syllabus for the course from which student work will be sampled.
 The General Education Office will collect a copy of the syllabus for their records.